jedp/lang-2d/README.md

 or object-oriented patterns, and with architectures ranging from game development to parsers and interpreters.
-In the process, you get to see a lot of the candidate's approach to a problem, awareness of edge cases, approaches to design and architecture, modularity and structure, defensive programming, etc.
+In the process, you get to see a lot of the candidate's approach to a problem, awareness of edge cases, approaches to design and architecture, modularity and structure, defensive fail-fast programming, etc.

 As a quick example,